oils-for-unix/oils/doc/regex-manual.md

     $x =~ /\d+/

-The Perl expression has three more puncutation characters.
+The Perl expression has three more puncutation characters:

+- We don't need sigils in expression mode
+- The operator is `~` not `=~`
+- Named character classes are unadorned like `d`.
+If that's too short, you can also write `digit`.

 ## TODO

-multiline syntax: top one in terms of usefulness
+Multiline syntax:

     var x = ///
       abc   # TODO: comments
       a+
     ///

-Regex FLAGS
+Regex flags:

     $/ d+ ; ignorecase ~multiline/
     $/ d+ ; i ~m/

-Disposition
+Translation preference:

     $/ d+ ; i m ; PCRE/     %ERE, %PCRE, %Python